sheetalsattiraju/su26-ai301-contribution_02/README.md

 None, as it is not a bug and is a feature enhancement request.

 ## Solution Plan
-**Understand:** The issue requests two prediction-error metrics — RMSE (Root Mean Square Error) and MAE (Mean Absolute Error) — be added to kstats-core's descriptive statistics.
-The solution should follow the project's existing extension-function style on DoubleArray, with typed validation and full KDoc, and would be located in the core descriptive-statistics source file (per CONTRIBUTING.md, likely alongside dispersion measures like meanAbsoluteDeviation()).
-A corresponding test file in kstats-core/src/commonTest/... should be added as well.
-These are the files to modify/add, along with the .api dump files regenerated via ./gradlew apiDump (required since the project has explicitApi() enabled).
+**Understand:** The issue asks for two prediction-error metrics — RMSE (Root Mean Square Error) and MAE (Mean Absolute Error) to be added to kstats-core's descriptive statistics.
+The solution should follow the project's existing extension-function style on DoubleArray.
+After adding these metrics, two test files in kstats-core/src/commonTest/ should be added as well.
+These are the files to modify/add, along with the .api dump files regenerated via ./gradlew apiDump.

 **Match:** The existing meanAbsoluteDeviation() function is structurally similar to MAE (both average absolute deviations across an array) and can be used as a template; the existing variance()/standardDeviation() implementation is similarly close to RMSE's squared-difference-then-sqrt pattern.